List of The King of Fighters characters: Goro Daimon

-Goro Daimon (大門 五郎 Daimon Gorō), a former gold medalist in Judo and mentor to his own dojo.
-Goro retires from being a fighter and returns to the Judo circuit representing Japan in KOF '97.
+Goro Daimon (大門 五郎, Daimon Gorō) is a former gold medalist in Judo and a mentor to his own dojo.
+After KOF '97, Daimon retires from being a fighter and returns to the Judo circuit representing Japan.

 Chin Gentsai

-Chin Gentsai, master of Athena and Sie and a master of various styles of Kung Fu, though he fights primarily with Drunken Boxing.
+Chin Gentsai is an elderly fighter who uses various styles of Kung Fu and fights primarily with drunken boxing.
+An original member of the Psycho Soldier Team, Chin is Athena and Kensou's master and also a mentor to Bao and Momoko.